 Volunteering Has Its Benefits

+What do volunteers get in return?
+First, they share the National Park Service's sense of pride in preserving America's treasures.
 Second, volunteers who earn 250 or more hours can receive a pass entitling them to free entry to all Federal lands for 12 months.
 It is honored nationwide at all National Park Service, Forest Service, Bureau of Land Management, Bureau of Reclaimation and U.S. Fish and Wildlife Service areas where standard amenity fees are charged.

 To find out more information about the internship opportunities in Gateway NRA, go to our Internships at Gateway page